syncfusion-content/wpf-docs/wpf/TextInputLayout/Getting-Started.md

 # Getting Started

-This section explains the steps required to configure the text input layout control with floating label.
+This section explains the steps required to configure the text input layout control.

 ## Adding TextInputLayout reference